kiruthika-t/kiruthika-t/README.md

 About Me:
 ----
-<p align="center">Dedicated software developer with a passion for clean code and innovative solutions.
-Seeking opportunities to contribute to dynamic teams and learn from experienced professionals</p>
+#### <p align="center">Dedicated software developer with a passion for clean code and innovative solutions Seeking opportunities to contribute to dynamic teams and learn from experienced professionals</p>

 ### More About Me
 - 🌱 I’m currently learning